ECCC-MSC/open-data/README_MSC.md

     * when asked about running the `conda init`, set to `yes`
 4. Start a new terminal session so you can access conda commands
 5. Run `conda config --set auto_activate_base false`.
 This makes it so conda does not start by default
-6. Identify the Python version installed and `python3 --version` and use this version at the next step
-7. Create a new conda environment named **mkdocs**: `conda create -n mkdocs python=3.7 && conda activate mkdocs`
+6. Create a new conda environment named **mkdocs**: `conda env create -f public-doc-environment.yml`.
-8. Within the root of the public documentation directory, use `pip` to install the Python libraries needed for our documentation: `pip install -r requirements.txt`
-9. You can deactivate the environment with `conda deactivate`
+7. To activate the environment run the `conda activate mkdocs` command.
+Once activated, you can deactivate the environment with `conda deactivate`.

 ### 5.2.2 - Removing an existing conda environment